When The Thirty-Six Stratagems talked about removing the ladder once the enemy ascends to the roof, this probably isn't what they meant.

 This is an occurrence that shows up very often in Comedy or Action films.
 A character chases after another, until the chase leads to climbing up a ladder.
 However, when The Hero gets to the top of the ladder and his enemy starts climbing, the good guy will then push the ladder back, causing it to fall backwards with his enemy still on the ladder.
-Expect this to show up in Comedy, or in medieval sieges.
-This trope may be the reason why some people say "I Need No Ladders".

 - In The Smurfs comic book story "King Smurf" (and its Animated Adaptation), the rebel Smurfs attempt to break through King Smurf's defenses by climbing up a ladder, but King Smurf's forces douse the ladder with glue, causing the rebels to get their hands and feet stuck on the ladder long enough to get tipped over.
 In the Animated Adaptation, though, the glued ladder also rips a hole in the fence, allowing the rebels to get inside.

 - The Aristocats: O'Malley does this to Edgar, but it's subverted that while O'Malley does successfully push the ladder back, he winds up falling with Edgar.

 - In the climax of Moonraker, Jaws, upon his HeelFace Turn, contributes to the final battle by pushing over a ladder one of Drax's mooks is using to climb towards James.

 - In the Richie Rich film, Richie does this to Lawrence Van Dough during the film's climax.

 - Robin Hood: Prince of Thieves: Will Scarlet does this to one of the Celts that invade Sherwood Forest.